igneus/pslm/README.md

 # pslm

-Ruby gem providing a commandline tool 'pslm' for dealing with "plain text psalm files" and an underlying library.
+Ruby gem providing a commandline tool and a library for dealing with "plain text psalm files".

 ## Status